Kecee24/alx-low_level_programming-2/0x03-debugging/README.md

-Hey duck it's time for debugging
+This is for debugging project